University of Home Economics

-The University of Home Economics Lahore is a public university located in Lahore, Pakistan.
-It was founded in 1955 to create a center for teaching and research in Home Economics and multiple emerging fields.
+The University of Home Economics Lahore is a public university located in Lahore, Punjab, Pakistan, under the Punjab Government.
+It was founded in 1955 as College of Home Economics to create a center for teaching and research in Home Economics and multiple emerging fields.
+It is one of the few women's university in Lahore.

 On 8 February 2017, Punjab assembly passed the bill to upgrade it from college to university.
-Prof. Dr. Kanwal Ameen is the first vice-chancellor and joined on 31 May 2019.
+However, it started functioning as a university when Prof. Dr. Kanwal Ameen joined the university as a vice-chancellor in 2019, holding office from 31 May 2019 to May 2023.
+The Governor of Punjab serves as the chancellor of the university, while the Minister of Education serves as the Pro-chancellor.

 Degree programs

-The school has HEC recognition.
+The university has HEC recognition.
 It offers FA (Home Economics) FSc.
 (Pre-Medical).
+The University has five major faculties, Social and Behavioral Sciences, Management Sciece, Arts & Design, Languages and History, and Science and Technology.
-The 3rd Syndicate has approved BS (4 years) in: (i) Human Nutrition & Dietetics (ii) Textile Design (iii) Fashion Design (iv) Human Development & Family Studies (v) Sociology (vi) Art & Design (vii) Interior Design (viii) Hospitality & Tourism Management (ix) Home Economics.

-MS (2 years) degree programs in: (i) MS Food & Nutrition (ii) MS Textile & Clothing (iii) MS Human Development & Family Studies (iv) MS Art & Design (v) MS Interior Design.
+The 3rd Syndicate of the university has approved BS (4 years) programs in Human Nutrition & Dietetics, Textile Design, Fashion Design, Human Development & Family Studies, Sociology, Art & Design, Interior Design, Hospitality & Tourism Management, and Home Economics.
+MS (2 years) degree programs in Food & Nutrition, Textile & Clothing, Human Development & Family Studies, Art & Design, and MS Interior Design.

-The Vice Chancellor, Dr Faleeha Zahra Kazmi also initiated the Department of Computer Science & Information Technology.

-The university also offers graduate and post graduate diplomas.
+The Vice Chancellor, Dr. Faleeha Zahra Kazmi also initiated the Department of Computer Science & Information Technology in 2024.
+The university also offers graduate and post-graduate diplomas and short courses.
 Its own selected MPhil programs started from 2020 and PhD from 2021.